circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 ## macOS

-_Available on CircleCI Cloud - not currently available on self-hosted installations_
+_Available on CircleCI Cloud - not currently available on self-hosted installations of CircleCI Server._

 ```
 jobs: